 Senior graphic design students have access to a designated senior studio with individual working spaces for both digital and production work.

-The graphic design degree is a Bachelor of Fine Arts degree designed to prepare graduates to enter professional practice.
+The Graphic Design degree is a Bachelor of Fine Arts degree designed to prepare graduates to enter professional practice.
 Students learn the art of visual communication through the study of design, aesthetics and media.
 Graphic Design students engage in a sequenced curriculum that develops the expertise required to enter multiple areas of the professional design world.

 FOUN 101 Beginning Drawing